What a sketchbook practice has given me

 There have been stretches of life that have felt difficult and unsettled.

-During those times, my sketchbook has been an excellent escape route, a place to retreat to, a small corner for creativity, an art filled anchor.
+During those times, my sketchbook has been an excellent escape route, a place to retreat to, a small corner for my creativity to live, a place to anchor it.

 My sketchbooks have boosted my creative confidence.
 Page after page you learn that no one page really matters.
 We call it an art practice for a reason.
-I’ve found growing ease with beginning, with making a mess, with seeing what happens.
+I’ve found growing ease with beginning, with making a mess, with seeing what happens, with trying things I don’t know how to do.
 Ideas develop in motion.
-A willingness to let a page be what it is and to understand that creativity has days when everything works and days when nothing works.
-A sketchbook has taught me the act of returning the next day without making it into something bigger than it is.
+On some pages everything works, on other pages the opposite.
+A sketchbook has taught me the act of returning, turning the page and going again.

 A nice time

 Sometimes a sketchbook is just about having a nice time.
-Connecting head, hand and heart, A page, a few lines, a bit of colour.
-Just creating for the joy of it.
+Connecting head, hand and heart, A blank page, some art supplies.
+Creating for the pleasure of creating something from nothing.